kellyycha/EatsNearMe/README.md

 * Categorize by types of food
 * Able to plan out a path to your destination to only show places along the way
 * After eating there, mark if you would/wouldn't go again to either save into a favorites folder or delete from the current folder
+* Use data from what the user liked to recommend a restaurant near you using push notifications

 **Optional Nice-to-have Stories**
 (more focused on planning/sharing)